casualcore/casual-quarkus/README.md

 entry: with n connected instances casual-caller sees n pools, each with its own service discovery, validity and failover priority.

-## Example Application
+## Example application

-The [`example/`](example/README.md) directory contains standalone Quarkus applications that demonstrates:
+The [`example/`](example/README.md) directory contains standalone Quarkus applications that demonstrate:

 - **Inbound services** -- `EchoServiceImpl`, `ReverseServiceImpl`, `FieldedServiceImpl` and `SumServiceImpl` exposed as Casual services via `@CasualService`
 - **Outbound calls** -- a REST endpoint (`POST /casual/{serviceName}`) that uses `CasualConnectionFactory` with non-blocking `tpacall` and Mutiny `Uni<Response>`
 - **A single outbound pool** -- one outbound pool configuration showing named pool setup
 - **Virtual threads** -- enabled for non-blocking service handling
 - **casual config file** -- showing basic usage.
-See [https://github.com/casualcore/casual-java](casual-java) for documentation
+See the [casual-java](https://github.com/casualcore/casual-java) documentation for details
 - **example fielded file** -- used in the fielded test service
 - **user defined handlers** -- showing how a user application can implement their own ServiceHandler, BufferHandler and ServiceHandlerExtension
 - **applications used for soak testing**

-The example app consumes the extension from Maven Local.
-Build and install the extension first:
+The example application consumes the extension from Maven Local.
+Before running the example application, build and publish the extension locally:

 ```bash
 ./gradlew clean build publishToMavenLocal
 ```

-## XA note for quarkus
+## XA note for Quarkus

-At REST endpoints and at exposed java services `@CasualService`:
+At REST endpoints and at exposed Java services (`@CasualService`):
 ```java
 @Transactional(Transactional.TxType.REQUIRED)
 ```
-By default, quarkus REST endpoints are non transactional.
+By default, Quarkus REST endpoints are non-transactional.

-## Performance Tuning for Quarkus
+## Performance tuning for Quarkus

-To achieve the best results with Casual JCA in Quarkus, we recommend the following configuration based on example app soak tests:
+To achieve the best results with Casual JCA in Quarkus, apply the following configuration recommendations based on soak test results:

-* Virtual Threads: Enable them!
-It allows the extension to handle thousands of concurrent requests without the memory overhead of platform threads.
+* **Virtual threads:** Enable them.
+Virtual threads allow the extension to handle thousands of concurrent requests without the memory overhead of platform threads.

-* The Acquisition Bridge: If you see "Pinned Thread" warnings, ensure getConnection() is called via a platform executor (like Infrastructure.getDefaultExecutor()) to keep the IronJacamar pool logic away from the Virtual Thread carrier threads.
+* **The acquisition bridge:** If you observe "Pinned Thread" warnings, ensure `getConnection()` is called via a platform executor (such as `Infrastructure.getDefaultExecutor()`) to keep IronJacamar pool logic off the virtual thread carrier threads.

-* Logical vs. Physical Connections: Don't be afraid to set a high JCA max-pool-size (e.g., 1000+).
-Because Casual JCA multiplexes over a few physical Netty connections, these "connections" are just lightweight logical handles.
+* **Logical vs. physical connections:** You can set a high JCA `max-pool-size` (such as 1000+).
+Because Casual JCA multiplexes over a few physical Netty connections, these connection handles are lightweight.

-## Gracful shutdown
+## Graceful shutdown

-How graceful shutdown works is documented [here](graceful-shutdown.md)
+For details on the shutdown lifecycle, see [Graceful shutdown](graceful-shutdown.md).

 ## Architecture